 for being a support to all of these fine musicians for so many years.

 me tell you one more Horowitz story.
-We were in Rochester — not
+We were in Rochester — not even

-concert, before he went out onstage he was nervous, and I always had to hold his hands.
+he went out onstage he was nervous, and I always had to hold his hands.

 He was always very cold and he said, “I admire you with your warm hands.

 Hold my hands!”
 But just before he walked out onstage to that lonely

-piano, he turns to me and he said, “Franz, it’s the most lonely
+piano, he turns to me and he said, “Franz, it’s the most lonely place in

-the piano tuner!
 I don’t have to work out there!”

 Mohr, former Chief Concert Technician of Steinway & Sons for more than

 a quarter of a century.

 As the close colleague of legendary musicians such as Vladimir Horowitz,

 Arthur Rubinstein, Glenn Gould, Rudolf Serkin and many others, Franz Mohr

 attended to their Steinway instruments, making delicate adjustments that

 affect tone, balance, and other characteristics of sound.
 It was Mohr who

 enabled these virtuosos to fully realize their own, individual interpretative

 styles, and to fully realize their concept of tonal color.
 Franz Mohr directed

 the preparation and maintenance of all Steinway pianos provided for concert

 and artists' service throughout the world and was the technical advisor

 to technicians at 100 dealer locations where hundreds of Steinway pianos

 stand ready for concert use.

-A master piano technician, Franz Mohr joined Steinway &
+A master piano technician, Franz Mohr joined Steinway & Sons in New

-chief concert technician, whom he succeeded in 1968.
+whom he succeeded in 1968.
 Mr. Mohr learned piano building in Europe beginning

 in 1950 in Cologne, Germany.
 In 1956 he became a concert technician for a

 Steinway dealer in Dusseldorf, Germany, which maintains a large concert service.

 Six years later he and his family moved to New York.

-Born in Duren, Germany, on September 27, 1927, he studied
+Born in Duren, Germany, on September 27, 1927, he studied music at the

-Detmold, Germany.
 He and his wife, Elizabeth, live in Lynbrook, New York.
 They have three children:

 a daughter, Ellen, and two sons, one of whom continues the family tradition

 by working at the Steinway factory in Long Island City as manager of Customer

 Mr. Mohr retired as chief concert technician of Steinway & Sons in

 © 1992 Bruce Duffie